Terms of Service

 6.2.
 Fees and Payment

 When registering a deskbird Account, the Company agrees to a set of features and a total number of Active Users.
-The monthly prices per Active User for each feature are stated on the website, and represent net prices, plus sales tax.
+The monthly prices per Active User for each feature are stated on the website, and represent net prices, plus VAT.
 The amount of monthly remuneration for the use of the Service depends on the following factors (“Service Parameters”) and will be displayed accordingly during the onboarding process:

 - the selected total number of Active Users